Maine votes in:

 - A “no” vote opposes this measure to authorize $105 million in general obligation bonds for transportation infrastructure projects.

 Register to vote.
 Did you know you can register to vote by mail?
 Just download a voter registration form as a PDF or a Word doc (accessible to screen readers) and return it and all required documentation by mail to your municipal clerk or to Secretary of State’s office: Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
 Request an absentee ballot at the same time by including an absentee ballot request form with your voter registration form.
-Although you may register to vote in person at your town office at any time, including on Election Day, mailed registration forms must be received by June 19.
+Although you may register to vote in person at your town office at any time, including on Election Day, mailed voter registration forms must be received by July 7 in order to vote on July 14.
 Get more information about registering to vote in our FAQ or from the Maine Secretary of State.

 Complete your 2020 Census.
 How is the Census related to elections?
 Census results are used to determine congressional representation and Maine’s legislative districts, as well as the amount of federal funding states receive for education, transportation, hospitals, fire departments, and vital programs such as Medicaid, Medicare, school lunches, and SNAP.
 Learn more about the Census in our call to action and complete yours online, by phone, or by mail.